christophergandrud/pltesim/README.md

 counterfactual <- data.frame(x = 0.5)
 ```

-Now we can simulate and plot long-term effects for a variety of scenarios using `plte_builder` and `plte_plot`. `plte_builder` takes as its input the fitted model object with our estimated coefficients (`obj`), an identification of the basic time period variable (`obj_tvar`), the counterfactual (`cf`), how long the counterfactual persists (`cf_duration`, `permanent` by default), and the time period points over which to simulate the effects.
+Now we can simulate and plot long-term effects for a variety of scenarios using `plte_builder` and `plte_plot`. `plte_builder` takes as its input the fitted model object with our estimated coefficients (`obj`), an identification of the basic time period variable (`obj_tvar`), the counterfactual (`cf`), how long the counterfactual persists (`cf_duration`, it is `permanent` by default), and the time period points over which to simulate the effects.
 Note that by default the predicted probabilities from logistic regression models are found.
 You can specify a custom quantity of interest function with the `FUN` argument.

 In the first the counterfactual is persistent throughout the entire time span: